 UK residents get free treatment on the NHS and tend to buy private medical insurance to avoid long waiting lists for treatment on the NHS or if they want access to specialist treatment that isn’t available on the NHS.

-For those who suffer from a chronic pain condition such as fibromyalgia or CRPS, it is important to check with health insurance companies before signing up to a policy whether your condition is covered and what level of treatment is included in your plan.
+For those who suffer from a chronic pain condition such as fibromyalgia or CRPS, it is important to check with health insurance companies and different healthcare providers before signing up to a policy whether your condition is covered and what level of treatment is included in your plan.
 Because there is no objective test for fibromyalgia and diagnosis is based largely on self-reported symptoms, many insurers specifically exclude fibromyalgia from coverage.

 Fibromyalgia and Critical Illness Cover